oldmcdonnell/my-pseudocode2/pseudocode.md

 # Hash Start
 (before Hash Start hasherAge >= 21)

-1) If liveHare Start haresAway, else goto 2
+1) Introductions, everyone introduces themselves
+2) Blessing of the Hares
+3) haresAway, wait 10 miutes
-2) Init searchForMark, after 3 marks in a row you are on trail, blowWhistle, you are on trueTrail, continue in that direction.
+4) Init searchForMark, after 3 marks in a row you are on trueTrail, blowWhistle,  continue in that direction.
-3) If you are lost go back to the last mark and also listen for a whistle.
+5) If you are lost - go back to the last mark - listen for a whistle.
-4) If you see another Hasher searchForMark shout "R U?"
+6) If you see another Hasher searchForMark shout "R U?"
 They will tell you how many marks they have found since the last check.
-5) If you hear a whistle, run in that direction.
+7) If you hear a whistle, run in that direction.
-6) If a check is found, init searchForMark again, when trail is found mark check with the correct direction with chalk for the walkers.
+8) If a check is found, init searchForMark again, when trail is found use chalk to mark the check with the correct direction for the walkers.
-7) If a song check is found init songCheck - sing a song.
+9) If a song check is found init songCheck - sing a song.
-8) If harrow is found congrats you are on the correct trail, follow the harrow.
+10) If Harrow is found congrats you are on trueTrail, follow the harrow.
-9) If you see Beer Near, init beerNear, search for beer, function songCheck may also apply spontaneosly during beerNear.
+11) If you see Beer Near, init beerNear, search for beer, function songCheck may also apply spontaneosly during beerNear.
-10) If you see a Turkey Eagle split, init turkeyEagle, choose your path
+12) If you see a Turkey Eagle split, init turkeyEagle, choose your path
-11) When you see the word "ON IN" the trail is complete, the trail has completed and now the real drinking begins.
+13) When you see the word "ON IN" the trail is complete, the trail has completed and now the real drinking begins.